 assumes all liability for any resulting damage to the portable electronic evidence: and

-is presumed not to consent to provide access to a law enforcement officer to any other information stored in the portable electronic device
+is presumed not to consent to provide access to a law enforcement officer to any other information stored in the portable electronic device.
+(66-5-229 NMSA 1978)

 E. “Evidence of Financial Responsibility”, as used in this Section, means evidence of the ability to respond in damages for liability, on account of accidents occurring subsequent to the effective date of the evidence, arising out of the ownership, maintenance or use of a vehicle of a type subject to registration under the laws of New Mexico, in the following amounts: